 Yet another restaurant in York that opened within the last 5 years.
 It’s the brainchild of passionate chef Neil Bentinck who chose a spectacular Grade II listed building as the venue back in 2016.
 Just beyond Micklegate Bar, it’s in a great location if you’re wanting to stay central and what’s more, the food is great so you won’t be disappointed.
 Bentinck is well known locally, having formerly been the head chef at the acclaimed Van Zeller in Harrogate.
 Thankfully for those looking for a treat whilst visiting York, Skosh delivers an equally delightful offering.

 The menu’s eclectic, with different sized dishes on offer, they cater to those looking for a quick snack yet offer a more immersive dining experience.
 On the menu, you’ll find some especially creative sounding dishes, including the likes of Whitby Lobster Dumplings with carrot & ginger, Sashimi of the day boat mackerel and even Teriyaki Pigeon.
-It’s well reviewed and reasonably priced, with dishes ranging from £3 to £15.50.
+It’s reasonably priced, with dishes ranging from £3 to £15.50.

 There’s an informal atmosphere, with a modern interior, perfect for a lunch break whilst touring the city.
-What’s more, the service is personable and they’re well reviewed by the likes of Jay Rayner, food critic for The Guardian.
+What’s more, the service is personable and they’re well-reviewed by the likes of Jay Rayner, food critic for The Guardian.
 In a 2017 visit, he gave it a glistening review concluding “As ever the price I give at the top is for the works, including wine and service, but you could eat here for less.
 The problem is, once that menu is in your hands, not rampaging through it like an elephant on heat is going to prove a challenge.
 Skosh does the thing.
 It’s as simple as that.
 Buy a train ticket.
 Now.”

 Address | Skosh, 98 Micklegate, York YO1 6JX